Repoussoir

-In two-dimensional works of art, such as painting, printmaking, photography or bas-relief, repoussoir (/fr/, pushing back) is an object along the right or left foreground that directs the viewer's eye into the composition by bracketing (framing) the edge.
+In two-dimensional works of art, such as painting, printmaking, photography or bas-relief, repoussoir (/fr/, pushing back) is a figure or object along the right or left foreground that directs the viewer's eye into the composition by bracketing (framing) the edge and creating a greater sense of depth.

 It became popular with Mannerist and Baroque artists, and is found frequently in Dutch seventeenth-century landscape paintings.
 Jacob van Ruisdael, for example, often included a tree along one side to enclose the scene (see illustration).
-Figures are also commonly employed as repoussoir devices by artists such as Paolo Veronese, Peter Paul Rubens and Impressionists such as Gustave Caillebotte.
+Figures are also commonly employed as repoussoir devices by artists such as Paolo Veronese, Peter Paul Rubens and Impressionist such as Gustave Caillebotte.